“Is he a good baby?”

 Just like all of us, babies are individuals with differing sleep requirements.
 Are you a snooze head who needs a ten hour night to function and a two hour afternoon nap?
 Sorry you have a baby if you need this much sleep – wake up!
 Nobody is going to call you ‘good’ because you sleep so much.
 Or, do you buzz about all day on five or six hours sleep?
 If you were a baby ‘they’ would be telling your mother to shut you in your room and ignore your protests (read, screams) until you did damn well sleep.

-If you or your partner are high energy ‘go getters’ (you are the ‘good’ ones now), chances are, you could have a baby whose sleep needs are a bit like your own.
-You can spend all day in a darkened room patting and shushing like a crazy person (you soon will be) or you can get that baby up and have some fun.
+If you or your partner are high energy ‘go getters’ (you are the ‘good’ ones now!), chances are, you could have a baby whose sleep needs are a bit like your own.
+You can spend all day in a darkened room patting and shushing like a crazy person (you soon will be) or you can get your baby up and have some fun.
 If you do try re-settling, give yourself a time limit, say, 10 minutes.
 There’s no point spending half an hour getting your baby back to sleep if he only dozes off for another fifteen minutes.

 Sleeping in your arms, a sling, a pram or the car is ‘junk’ sleep and it won’t refresh your baby’s brain.